sinsunsan/sinsunsan.github.io/_posts/2016-12-6-angular2-main-differences-with-angular-1.md

 ## Observable on top of promise

 Observable are a new type of async object, like  promise but with much more possibilities.
-The doc of observable is available here : [reactivex.io](http://www.reactivex.io).
+The doc of observables is available here : [reactivex.io](http://www.reactivex.io).

 Practically at first it could be as simple as replacing the **then** of promises by the **subscribe** of observable.
 But as you get more familiar with observables, you can do more.